Key Highlights

 7. Budget and control your costs.

-Ron knows that internal equipment rates are exactly that—internal—and that you are not master of the revenue or cost recovery side of the equipment account.
+You manage a lot of cost and are responsible for many transactions.
+Ron knows this and expects you to spend wisely.
+Ron knows that internal equipment rates are exactly that—internal.
 Although he wants you to balance cost and revenue in the equipment account, above all he wants you to maintain your focus on cost and cost management.

+You are not master of the revenue or cost recovery side of the equipment account.
 You need to ensure that deployment and utilization are correctly recorded and that jobs are correctly charged for the equipment they use.
 Other than that, focus on attacking the causes of cost and reducing the true cost of owning and operating the fleet.
+Know when to repair, rebuild and replace and do not throw good money after bad.

 8. Deliver on the big issues as required, on time.

 Capex planning and budgeting ensure that the fleet has the capacity to support current and future operations.
 These critical activities detract from time available for maintenance and shop operations, but they are part of your business.
-Be part of the planning process; know that if you get the startup and acquisition phase right, many things fall into place.

 9. Live and build the company’s values.